 In connection with a securities offering or other transaction and during the course of such an offering or transaction, Morgan Stanley policies permit analysts to meet and speak with potential investors, at meetings and in conversations not involving the issuer or investment banking colleagues, for purposes of investor education and information.

-Fixed income and derivatives analysts are prohibited from trading in their discipline, and are prohibited from transacting in any securities or derivatives of such securities, or in any derivatives of a type, class or category they follow, prepare, or otherwise cover.
-Additionally, Fixed income and derivatives analysts are prohibited from trading in any investment funds whose performance is materially dependent upon the performance of their coverage space.
-With proper authorization from Research Management, however, Fixed income and derivatives analysts may trade in products that track indices or markets that they cover only if: a) the trade is directionally consistent with their published recommendation on that market or index and b) the analyst is not aware of any unpublished material changes to their published views on that index or market.
+Strategists are prohibited from trading in their discipline, and are prohibited from transacting in any securities or derivatives of such securities, or in any derivatives of a type, class or category they follow, prepare, or otherwise cover in research reports.
+Additionally, strategists are generally prohibited from trading in any investment funds whose performance, at the time of the purchase or sale, is materially dependent upon the performance of securities they recommend7.

 Morgan Stanley prohibits research analysts from soliciting or receiving any inducement in respect of their publication of research and restricts certain communications between research analysts and personnel from other business areas within the Firm that might be perceived to result in inappropriate influence on analysts' views.